Jets in Magnetically Arrested Hot Accretion Flows: Geometry, Power and Black Hole Spindown

 \citet{Tchekhovskoy2010} carried out GRMHD simulations of magnetized jets confined inside a funnel-shaped rigid wall, and found that the energy efficiency was well-fitted by the following expression:

 where $\Omega_{\rm H}\equiv a_*/2r_{\rm H}$ is the angular velocity of the horizon and $\kappa$ is a constant whose precise value depends on the initial field geometry.
 The jet efficiency expression in equation~(\ref{eq:BZ6}) is an extended version of the traditional spin-squared dependence of the jet efficiency, $\eta_{\rm BZ}\propto a_*^2$, in \citet{Blandford1977}.
-The blue dashed line in the right panel of Fig.~\ref{fig:phi_eta_MAD} shows the prediction for the energy outflow efficiency when we substitute our fitting function for $\phi_{\rm fit}(a_*)$ (equation \ref{eq:phifit}) in the BZ6 efficiency formula (equation \ref{eq:BZ6}) with $\kappa=0.05$.
+The blue dashed line in the right panel of Fig.~\ref{fig:phi_eta_MAD} shows the prediction for the energy outflow efficiency when we substitute our fitting function for $\phi_{\rm fit}(a_*)$ (equation \ref{eq:phifit}) in the BZ6 efficiency formula (equation \ref{eq:BZ6}) with $\kappa=0.05$ (this value corresponds to the split-monopole solution).
 The agreement is very good.

 Since radiatively inefficient accretion flows like those simulated here are found only at low mass accretion rates below about $10^{-2}-10^{-3}$ of the Eddington rate \citep{Yuan2014}, the high jet efficiencies in Fig.~\ref{fig:phi_eta_MAD} may explain why powerful jets are seen in many low-luminosity AGN and hard-state X-ray binaries.
 Additionally, as also noted in \citet[][]{Tchekhovskoy2010,Tchekhovskoy2012}, the steep dependence of jet efficiency on the BH spin, and also the difference between retrograde and prograde accretion disks, could explain the presence of radio-quiet and radio-loud AGNs.
 Note, however, that the variation of $\phi_{\rm BH}$ and $\eta$ as a function of BH spin, and the relative efficiency of prograde vs retrograde disks, as obtained from our GRMHD simulations and shown in Fig~\ref{fig:phi_eta_MAD}, are exactly opposite to the proposal in \citet{Garofalo2009}.
 This point has been emphasized by \citet{Tchekhovskoy2012} and \citet{Tchekhovskoy2012b}.